Being an avid home cook, over the years I have tried many chicken and dumplings recipes; including both of my grandmother’s versions.

 Using a tablespoon, pick up a small heaping spoon full of batter.

-Drop batter on surface of stew, using a finger to push the batter off the spoon.
+Drop batter on the surface of stew, using a finger to push the batter off the spoon.

 Space the dumplings about 1/4” apart, if possible.